dropseed/combine/docs/content/checks.md

 Sure, they can be considered "best practices".
 But we deliberately choose things that are both valuable *and* achievable.

+If you resolve all of the Combine checks, you will probably get good scores on other tools like [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) and [Ahrefs Site Audit](https://ahrefs.com/site-audit).
+A big advantage of Combine checks is they run *while* you work, so you can fix issues as they are created.

 **Long story short, don't ignore combine checks.**

 Our checks cover three core principles: